SUBMISSION OF OBJECTIONS BY THE AFRICAN CENTRE FOR BIOSAFETY (ACB)

 A scientific assessment was made of the available information.
-The main findings are:
+The main findings of this assessment, which are discussed in greater detail later in the document, are:

-- A full assessment of the scientific data could not be made because of the designation of sections of the application as Confidential Business Information
+- A full assessment of the scientific data could not be made because of the designation of large sections of this data as Confidential Business Information

-- The molecular characterisation information provided by the notifier indicates several irregularities including open reading frames and a truncated constructs which could give rise to unintended gene effects
+- The molecular characterisation information provided by the notifier indicates several irregularities including open reading frames, a missing stop codon and truncated constructs which could give rise to unintended gene effects

 - There is evidence of structural instability arising out of the use of the 35S CaMV promoter and there is a call for the discontinuation of the use of this genetic element in the development of transgenic plants

 - The protocols for assessing gene expression in transgenic plants are flawed.
 Nevertheless, a consideration of the gene expression data provided shows elevated levels of the expressed protein relative to the wild type

 - Lack of allergenicity in Cry3B sprays cannot be taken as confirmation that the same applies for the Cry3Bb1 protein due to molecular differences in the transgenic form

 - The tests to determine allergenicity have been incorrectly applied (sequence homology assessments), not correlative (digestion studies) and inadequate (several tests not conducted)

 - Horizontal gene transfer frequencies are much higher than previously thought and given the presence of an antibiotic resistance marker gene, there is potential for antibiotic resistance transfer to other species